cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/shipping_method_attributes.rst

 All shipping methods can be split into 2 groups, depending on how the rates are calculated:

-* :doc:`Manual (by defined rate area) methods </user_guide/shipping_and_taxes/shipping_methods/manual_shipping_methods/index>` calculate rates based on the rules you specify manually in the Administration panel.
+* :doc:`Manual methods (by rate areas) </user_guide/shipping_and_taxes/shipping_methods/manual_shipping_methods/index>` calculate rates based on the rules you specify manually in the Administration panel.

-* :doc:`Real-time shipping methods </user_guide/shipping_and_taxes/shipping_methods/realtime_shipping_methods/index>` send the relevant order data to third-party services when a customer proceeds to checkout.
+* :doc:`Real-time shipping methods (automatic) </user_guide/shipping_and_taxes/shipping_methods/realtime_shipping_methods/index>` send the relevant order data to third-party services when a customer proceeds to checkout.
 If the service ships to the specified destination, the shipping method will be available to the customer.

-* :doc:`Pickup from store </user_guide/shipping_and_taxes/shipping_methods/realtime_shipping_methods/pickup>` — shipping time and rates are calculated by the chosen rate area.

 =======
 General